samuelmasuy/Google-app-engine-Udacity/README.md

 I am currently putting our last assignment which is a little wiki.
 I planned to add the blog later on, I just want to integrate it well.
 The application is tested on Google chrome, I will also try to make it run on every browser.

-If you have any comment, I'll be glad to hear them.
+If you have any comments, I'll be glad to hear them.
 I am only a beginner once, so I better appreciate it for now.

 > Programming: when the ideas turn into the real things. *Maciej Kaczmarek*